-- Our understanding of the Group and the industry in which it operates; - · Discussion with management and those charged with governance; - Obtaining and understanding of the Group's policies and procedures regarding compliance with laws and regulations;
+- Our understanding of the Group and the industry in which it operates; - Discussion with management and those charged with governance; - · Obtaining an understanding of the Group's policies and procedures regarding compliance with laws and regulations;

-we considered the significant laws and regulations to be Companies Act 2006, Health and Safety legislation and the applicable accounting frameworks (FRS 102).
+We considered the significant laws and regulations to be Companies Act 2006, the applicable accounting frameworks and tax regulations.

 The Group is also subject to laws and regulations where the consequence of non-compliance could have a material effect on the amount or disclosures in the financial statements, for example through the imposition of fines or litigations.
-We identified such laws and regulations to be the GDPR and tax legislations including Corporation tax, VAT and PAYE.
+We identified such laws and regulations to be the health and safety legislation, GDPR and tax legislation.